 POSITION IDENTIFICATION

-TITLE Assistant Director, Institutional Equity and Compliance and Deputy Title IX Coordinator
+TITLE Assistant Director, Office for Institutional Compliance and Deputy Title IX Coordinator

 CLASSIFICATION NUMBER 1687